Shaharyar01/raspberry-pi-home-security-monitoring-server/README.md

 - Add Grafana alerts for downtime or high resource usage
 - Create an automated Pi-hole backup script
 - Add a basic maintenance script for updates and health checks

-## CV Summary

-Built and documented a Raspberry Pi-based home security and monitoring server using Pi-hole, Fail2Ban, Prometheus, Grafana, Node Exporter, Docker, and a Pi-hole Exporter.
-Configured DNS-level filtering, SSH brute-force protection, metrics collection, and dashboard visualisation to improve home network visibility and security.